 Some foods are more susceptible to bacterial growth than others.
 High-risk foods, such as meat, poultry, seafood, eggs, and dairy products, are prone to contamination and require extra care in storage and handling.
 These foods should be stored at safe temperatures and cooked thoroughly to kill any potential bacteria.

-See also How to cook thin sliced steak on grill
+See also How long to cook a rainbow trout

 By considering these factors, food handlers can take necessary precautions to reduce the risk of bacterial growth in the danger zone and ensure the safety of the food they prepare and serve.